Fiat Mirafiori

-The Stabilimento di Mirafiori (in English, the Mirafiori Factory) is the headquarters and industrial district of the Italian automobile manufacturer Fiat, a subsidiary of FCA Italy, which is part of Stellantis, and is the headquarters of CNH Industrial Group.
+The Stabilimento di Mirafiori (in English: Mirafiori Factory) is the headquarters and industrial district of the Italian automobile manufacturer Fiat, a subsidiary of FCA Italy, which is part of Stellantis, and is the headquarters of CNH Industrial Group.
 The name Mirafiori derives from the homonymous district in which it is located (in turn derived from the name of an ancient castle of the Savoy).

 In the past, it was the largest Italian industrial complex.
 It is the oldest automobile factory in Europe and is still partially in operation today.
 It occupies an area of 2,000,000 m².
 Twenty kilometres of railway lines and 11 kilometres of underground roads link the various warehouses.
 The office building, which overlooks Corso Giovanni Agnelli, is a 5-storey building 220 metres long, covered with white Finale stone.
 The self-contained electricity production of the plant was around 210 GWh/year in 2011.
 Today around 18,000 employees work in the area and in 2012 about 41,600 cars were produced.
-Currently it produces the Maserati Levante luxury SUV, Maserati Ghibli sport sedan and Maserati Quattroporte luxury sedan.
+Currently it produces the Fiat 500e, Maserati Levante luxury SUV, Maserati Ghibli sport sedan and Maserati Quattroporte luxury sedan.

 In the more than 80 years since inauguration, over 35 types of cars and 28.7 million vehicles have been produced at the Mirafiori plant.